pallavknayak/CNN---Basics/README.md

 # CNN---Basics
-Basic classifier built in CNN using Keras API
+Basic Cat And Dog classifier built in CNN using Keras API